KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 This is the most fragile layer —
 yet also the most transformative.
 It is immersed in dissonance,
-but holds the possibility of direct synthesis.
+but holds the possibility of direct realignment.

 All dynamics of incarnation —
 pain, pleasure, motion, and speech —